MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 Facade tests can only be conducted in the Production environment.
 A new app version is required for the test, and it is exclusively available internally for Vipps MobilePay (VMP) employees.
 We will provide you with a designated user for testing.

 Preparation:
-- Create a new Payment point in the MobilePay portal.
+- Create a new Payment point in  [the MobilePay portal](https://admin.mobilepay.dk).
+Click on the product for which you want to create a new payment point in the left menu.
+For example, if you have Subscriptions, click on 'Subscriptions'.
+Fill in the necessary information.
+To enhance clarity, we suggest you name the payment point "facade testing."
+This will make it clear, which payment point is made for testing the facade, so you don't use the wrong Payment Point by accident.
 - Inform VMP when it's completed.
 - We will initiate a switch and notify you to commence testing.